jamestomasino/accessible-modal/README.md

 * While the modal is open the main content area will be set as `inert`.
 A [polyfill](https://github.com/WICG/inert) is included in this library for browsers that don't have native support yet.

+## TODO

+* move hard-coded styles into variables for easy overriding (z-index, close positioning)
+* test and test again
+* package for NPM

 ## License